Get support from A&P

 • The worker usually works abroad and is employed by a non-UK employer,

-• The worker is mainly employed abroad,
+• The employer mainly employs the worker abroad,

 Get a Free Quote